BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Abstract

 \section{Abstract}

 This paper presents BEASST (Behavioral Entropic Gradient-based Adaptive Source Seeking for Mobile Robots), a novel framework for robotic source seeking in complex, unknown environments.
 Our approach enables mobile robots to efficiently balance exploration and exploitation by modeling normalized signal strength as a surrogate probability of source location.
-Building on Behavioral Entropy(BE) with Prelec's probability weighting function, we define an objective function that adapts robot behavior from risk-averse to risk-seeking based on signal reliability and mission urgency.
+Building on Behavioral Entropy (BE) with Prelec's probability weighting function, we define an objective function that adapts robot behavior from risk-averse to risk-seeking based on signal reliability and mission urgency.
 The framework provides theoretical convergence guarantees under unimodal signal assumptions and practical stability under bounded disturbances.
-Experimental validation across DARPA SubT and multi-room scenarios demonstrates that BEASST consistently outperforms state-of-the-art methods, achieving 15\% reduction in path length and 20\% faster source localization through intelligent uncertainty-driven navigation that dynamically transitions between aggressive pursuit and cautious exploration.
+Experimental validation across DARPA SubT and multi-room scenarios demonstrates that BEASST consistently outperforms state-of-the-art methods and exhibits strong robustness to noisy gradient estimates while maintaining convergence.
+BEASST achieved 15\% reduction in path length and 20\% faster source localization through intelligent uncertainty-driven navigation that dynamically transitions between aggressive pursuit and cautious exploration.